We use Python packages to structure and organize our code. When talking about Python packages, people generally mean one of the following:

 Option 1: Create a new package

-Option 1 is the simplest and most straightforward.
-We can create a new package named http_async
+Option 1 is the most straightforward.
+We can create a new package named httptools_async

 and copy the contents of the http

 package into it.
-Next, we adapt all the code to be async.
+Next, we change all the code to be async.
 A user of our original package might get away with changing a single line of code: change import http

 to import http_async

 .
-Since asynchronous programming is a completely different paradigm, this simple swap would probably not be enough though.
+Since asynchronous programming is an entirely different paradigm, this simple swap would probably not be enough.

-Option two means that existing users of our library, even those that don’t want to use async, need to change their code.
-It could be a good option when starting fresh, but it’s not such a good option for an existing library.
+Option two requires existing library users, even those who don’t want to use async, to change their code.
+This could be a good option when starting fresh, but it’s not such a good option for an existing library.

 Option 3: Create new modules